-Killam's current Audit Committee is comprised of three independent Trustees: Wayne Watson (Chair), Robert Kay and Karine MacIndoe.
-The Board has determined that each of the members of the Audit Committee is financially literate, as required under applicable Canadian securities legislation, and that Wayne Watson, CPA, CA is an audit committee financial expert, and has accounting and related financial management expertise as defined by applicable securities laws.
+Killam's Audit Committee in 2019 was comprised of three Trustees: Wayne Watson (Chair), Robert Kay and Karine MacIndoe.

+The Board determined that each of the members of the Audit Committee is financially literate, as required under applicable Canadian securities legislation, and that Wayne Watson is an audit committee financial expert, and has accounting and related financial management expertise as defined by applicable securities laws.
 The Board also considers Karine MacIndoe a financial expert based on her professional experience as the Managing Director and Senior Equity Research Analyst at BMO Capital Markets for over 10 years.